DubzVX/unixshell/README.md

 # Unixshell in C

-Shell create by me, to learn programming system in C
+Shell created by me, to learn Linux programming system in C

 ### How to use it :
 ```sh